 BEFORE FILLING OUT THE DONATION FORM, PLEASE READ CAREFULLY THE REQUIREMENTS FOR DONATING A HORSE TO SECOND STRIDE:

-Equine donations to Second Stride, Inc., will be acknowledged by a contemporaneous letter stating the horse was donated to an I.R.C. § 501 (c) (3) public charity.
+Equine donations to Second Stride, Inc., will be acknowledged by a contemporaneous letter stating the horse was donated to an I.R.C. § 501 (c) (3) public charity upon request.
 Donees must consult their experts and advisors to determine the value and deductibility of their donations as relates to their particular situations.

 Second Stride specilizes in accepting Thoroughbreds of any age or gender, while staying in line with our goal of accepting horses that can be transitioned into a new career, optimally in 6 months or less.
 We request that donated thoroughbreds have verifiable identification to help us track the horse.
 Severely injured, ill or dangerous animals are accepted on a case by case basis, and we have also accepted other breeds if there’s a need for our help.
 Contact us to see if your horse is eligible for the program.
 Email email@example.com

-Donated horses who need extended rehabilitation before they can become useful and adoptable may be accepted on a case by case basis, and we encourage the donating owners to make a tax deductible donation to help cover part of the extended cost of care.
-This amount would be based on individual needs, but it is estimated at $1000 per month (2-3 months).
+Donated horses who need extended rehabilitation before they can become useful and adoptable may be accepted on a case by case basis, and we encourage the donating owners to make a tax deductible donation to help cover part of the extended cost of care when they can.
+This amount would be based on individual equine needs, but it is estimated at $1000 per month (2-3 months).

 Second Stride has a donation form that must be completed prior to arrival and donation.
 Information on this form includes medical history, vaccination history, disposition history, contact information and the like.
 If you need help filling out the form, please email or call us.
 We are here to help.